Governor Mitt Romney

 Boston, MA 02109

-As a candidate for President of the United States whose decisions could have a tremendous impact on vital programs like Social Security and Medicare, I hope that you will be careful to present the facts more carefully in the future.
+As a candidate for President of the United States, it may be worthwhile to consider the impact of these proposals on retirees.
+I hope that you will be careful to present the facts more carefully in the future.
 If you would like any additional background on the program, I would be happy to assist you.